-If you unfold the meaning of the word “economy”, it actually came from the combination of two Greek words, ‘oikos’ which means household and ‘nemein’ stands for manage.
+If you unfold the meaning of the word “economy”, it actually came from the combination of two Greek words, ‘oikos’ which means household and ‘nemein’ which stands for manage.
 In simple words, economy elucidates the state of a country with reference to its production, distribution and trade as well as consumption of goods.
-We can classify economies as per various parameters such as a developed economy would be where per-capita income, as well as the standard of living, is robust.
-While as developing and under-developing countries have low per-capita incomes and people hardly make their ends meet.
-In this blog, we will walk you through the different types of economy with the relevant examples.
+We can classify economies as per various parameters as a developed economy would be where per-capita income, as well as the standard of living, is robust.
+While developing and under-developing countries have low per-capita incomes and people hardly make ends meet.
+In this blog, we will walk you through the different types of economies with relevant examples.

 Want Free Career Counselling?